 Define key and certificate security policies and protocols that address every stage of their lifecycle.
 Establishing a PKI may seem straightforward from the outset, but when one considers the millions of certificates that will possibly be issued, their expirations, and the security issues that would require revocation, it can quickly become very complicated.
 This in itself becomes a potential security flaw, as the more complex a PKI is, the more difficult it is to track identities and revoke certificates that could be used to breach a system.

-An important PKI deployment best practice is to plan for the entire lifecycle of certificates.
+An important PKI design best practice is to plan for the entire lifecycle of certificates.
 By fully mapping the policies regarding the issuing, updating, monitoring, expiry, revocation, and decommissioning of certificates, all future managers of the PKI will have a clear outline of what should happen with certificates at all stages of their existence.

 3. Employ strict protections for private keys